Logo

 Unlike traditionally employed individuals, self-employed workers get to decide what they work on, which hours they work, and how they work.

 While the same may be said about freelancers, self-employed workers have more say in how they operate their businesses.
+In the battle between freelance vs. self-employed, self-employed workers don’t take instructions from clients.

 No one tells them what to do and when to do it.
 Business owners, entrepreneurs, and startup founders usually fall into this category.
+Since self-employed workers call the shots, they may enlist the help of employees or freelancers’ help to run their businesses.

 What is freelancing?

-Freelancer Looking At Her Phone
+Freelancer Looking at Her Phone

-As their own bosses, freelancers are also self-employed.
+As their bosses, freelancers are also self-employed.
 The most remarkable difference between freelance vs. self-employed is that the former can take on multiple jobs from various clients.

 Example: Beth is a freelance writer.
 She has three clients – all requiring a different type of service from hers: web content writing, product description writing, and Facebook community management.
 Beth’s clients have complete control over how they want her to write.